egberts/egberts.github.io-src/content/articles/ssh-overview.md

 # ClearAllForwardings specifies that all local,
 #    remote, and dynamic port forwardings specified
 #    in the configuration files or on the command
-#    line be cleared.
+#    line have its forwarding cleared.
 This option is primarily
 #    useful when used from the ssh(1) command line to
 #    clear port forwardings set in configuration
 #    files, and is automatically set by scp(1) and